Parquery/icontract/docs/source/usage.rst

         ...         pass
         ...
         ...     def __repr__(self) -> str:
-        ...         return "instance of A"
+        ...         return "an instance of A"

         >>> @icontract.invariant(lambda self: self.x < 100)
         ... class B(A):